 The theatre is located about 500 yards up the hill from the base of Ray’s Lift.
-Guests are welcome to either walk or ride our tractor-pull ride up the hill to the amphitheatre.
-Sundance representatives will be present to direct guests to the amphitheatre.
+Guests are welcome to either walk or ride our tractor-pulled ride up the hill to the Amphitheatre.
+Sundance representatives will be present to direct guests to the Amphitheatre.
 For all guests who park in the upper parking lot, a shuttle ride will be available from the parking lot to the base.
-Please allow 30 minutes from arrival to make your way to the theatre.

 How early should we arrive for the show?

-Plan on arriving at Sundance 30 minutes prior to the time you would like to arrive at the theatre.
+Plan on arriving at Sundance 30-45 minutes prior to the time you would like to arrive at the theatre.
 The doors open for each show at 7:00 p.m. with the performance beginning at 8:00 p.m.
 All lawn seating is first come, first served so we recommend guests arriving as early as possible.
-Since bench seating is assigned we recommended that guests arrive no later than 7:45 p.m. to the theatre so as to not disturb others.
+Since bench seating is assigned, we recommended that guests arrive no later than 7:45 p.m. to the theatre so as to not disturb others once the performance begins.